Expectations and Responsibilities

 - Students should contact their instructors as soon as possible to notify them of the reason for the absence.

-- Students should also contact their Residence Dean and Undergraduate Advising and Research (UAR) in such instances.
+- Students should also contact their Residence Dean and their Academic Advising Director in such instances.

-- UAR may assist in the notification to instructors verifying the student's circumstances.
+- Academic Advising may assist in the notification to instructors verifying the student's circumstances.

 - It may be necessary for the student to discuss academic accommodations (e.g., extensions of due dates, excused absences).